pfabrici/airhop/README.md

 The following steps take place in the ``airflow`` directory:
 ```
-cd kub4us/airflow
+cd airhop/airflow
 ```

 ## Configuration and installation of Airflow in Kubernetes
 ### Prepare Helm
-First, the Helm repo is added, from which Airflow is then installed into Kubernetes.
+First, the Helm repo is added, from which Apache Airflow is then installed into Kubernetes.
 ```
 helm repo add apache-airflow https://airflow.apache.org
 ```

 ### Preparations on the Kubernetes Cluster
-The Airflow installation should be installed in its own namespace.
+The Apche Airflow installation should be installed in its own namespace.
 If it does not already exist, it can be created with
 ```
 kubectl create namespace airflow
 ```
-must be created.
-Two additional elements are prepared in the namespace before calling the Helm chart:
+Three additional elements are prepared in the namespace before calling the Helm chart:
 * the ssh secret, which contains the deploykey for synchronizing DAGs/Hop sources from a git repo.
 * a fernet secret, which is needed for encrypting variables in Airflow
 * a config map for storing variables for DAG execution.